IBCNServices/RPiaaS/README.md

 ## Source Code will be released soon

-We are currently cleaning up the source code and finishing all documentation.
+We just received permission to publish the code, and are now cleaning up the source code and finishing all documentation.
 All code and documentation will be released very soon, so please come back to this page in a few weeks.

 ## Disclaimer